NSHipster/articles/2012-08-13-nsincrementalstore.md

 ## At Last, A Foothold Into Core Data

 `NSIncrementalStore` is an abstract subclass of `NSPersistentStore` designed to "create persistent stores which load and save data incrementally, allowing for the management of large and/or shared datasets".
-And while that may not sound like much, consider that nearly all of the database adapters we rely on load incrementally from large, shared data stores.What we have here is a goddamned miracle.
+And while that may not sound like much, consider that nearly all of the database adapters we rely on load incrementally from large, shared data stores.
+What we have here is a goddamned miracle.

 For those of you not as well-versed in Core Data, here's some background: